EASYGO-ITN/Deliverable_4_2/_sources/Geothermal Energy Production.md

 Thus, while existing conventional hydrothermal systems continue to produce significant amount of renewable energy and, although scarce, potential new sites offer significant opportunities, the growing demand for renewable energy and the depletion of conventional resources necessitate the exploration of alternative geothermal systems.

-- Enhanced geothermal systems
+### Enhanced geothermal systems

-Enhanced Geothermal Systems (EGS) refer to artificial reservoirs created by drilling wells into naturally impermeable rock formations, and then increasing their permeability through hydraulic stimulation techniques such as hydraulic fracturing and/or shearing (Figure 2).
+Enhanced Geothermal Systems (EGS) refer to artificial reservoirs created by drilling wells into naturally impermeable rock formations, and then increasing their permeability through hydraulic stimulation techniques such as hydraulic fracturing and/or shearing.
 By stimulating the reservoir, the goal is to emulate the high productivity characteristics of hydrothermal systems.
-The concept of EGS was first proposed in the early 1970s by researchers at the Los Alamos National Laboratory in the United States {cite}Armstead1987.
-Since then, the technical feasibility of EGS has been demonstrated at several research sites worldwide TEST1: {cite}Breede2013 {cite}GTO2014.
-(TEST2: {cite}Breede2013, GTO2014) TEST3: {cite}Breede2013;GTO2014.
+The concept of EGS was first proposed in the early 1970s by researchers at the Los Alamos National Laboratory in the United States {cite}`Armstead1987`.
+Since then, the technical feasibility of EGS has been demonstrated at several research sites worldwide {cite}`Breede2013, GTO2014`.
 However, no commercially viable EGS site currently exists that can produce heat or electricity at a competitive Levelized Cost of Energy (LCOE).

 ![Enhanced Geothermal System](../GeothermalEnergy/Production_images/EGS.png)

-The development and deployment of EGS technology face significant challenges, including technical and environmental concerns such as clogging of the fracture network and induced seismicity (Breede et al., 2013; Olasolo, 2016; Lu, 2018; Kumari & Ranjith, 2019; Ge & Saar, 2022).
+The development and deployment of EGS technology face significant challenges, including technical and environmental concerns such as clogging of the fracture network and induced seismicity {cite}`(Breede et al., 2013; Olasolo, 2016; Lu, 2018; Kumari & Ranjith, 2019; Ge & Saar, 2022).
 These issues have impacted the cost-competitiveness of EGS which has limited the successful roll-out and operation of EGS projects.
 Despite these challenges, the potential benefits of EGS, such as increased energy security and reduced greenhouse gas emissions, have attracted considerable interest from researchers, policymakers, and industry stakeholders.
 Ongoing research efforts are aimed at improving the reservoir performance and cost-effectiveness of EGS systems, with the ultimate goal of achieving widespread commercial deployment.

-- Advanced Geothermal Systems
+### Advanced Geothermal Systems

 Advanced Geothermal Systems (AGS) have emerged as a promising technology for extracting geothermal energy using a closed-loop system that is emplaced within the subsurface.
 Unlike Enhanced Geothermal Systems (EGS), where the working fluid interacts directly with the rock, AGS relies on the circulation of a working fluid through a closed wellbore that is isolated from the surrounding formation.
 The specific geological properties of the reservoir are therefore less important in AGS since the working fluid does not come into direct contact with the rock.
-Instead, AGS systems harvest heat from the rock through heat conduction (Figure 3).
+Instead, AGS systems harvest heat from the rock through heat conduction.
 Interestingly, the concept of deep closed-loop geothermal systems was first proposed almost a century ago (Hodgson, 1927), but no commercial-scale system exists as of today.
-Since no AGS field data are available yet, it is still unclear if such an underground heat exchanger can sustain reasonable thermal output over the course of multiple decades at an affordable cost (Beckers et al., 2022; Malek et al., 2022).
+Since no AGS field data are available yet, it is still unclear if such an underground heat exchanger can sustain reasonable thermal output over the course of multiple decades at an affordable cost {cite}`Beckers2022, Malek2022`.

 However, recent years have seen a surge of interest and investment in AGS technology from both industry and academic sectors.
-This has been spurred mainly by the advent of a handful of closed-loop geothermal startups in the United States, which have reignited the discussion on the potential of closed-loop systems to considerably increase geothermal energy production at a commercial scale while mitigating the concerns associated with EGS and conventional hydrothermal systems (CHS) operations.
-These concerns include induced seismicity, groundwater contamination, and fluid-rock chemical interactions, among others (Beckers et al., 2022).
+This has been spurred mainly by the advent of a handful of closed-loop geothermal startups in North America and Europe, which have reignited the discussion on the potential of closed-loop systems to considerably increase geothermal energy production at a commercial scale while mitigating the concerns associated with EGS and conventional hydrothermal systems (CHS) operations.
+These concerns include induced seismicity, groundwater contamination, and fluid-rock chemical interactions, among others{cite}`Beckers2022`.

-Despite the lack of commercial-scale AGS systems, ongoing research efforts aim to improve the understanding of AGS technology and address the technical and economic challenges that currently limit its deployment.
-Some of the research areas include improving the design and operation of closed-loop systems, optimizing drilling technologies, developing novel materials and technologies for subsurface heat exchangers, and assessing the environmental and social impacts of AGS projects (Higgins et al., 2019; Scherer et al., 2020).
+Despite the absence of commercial-scale AGS systems, ongoing research efforts aim to improve the understanding of AGS technology and address the technical and economic challenges that currently limit its deployment.
+Some of the research areas include improving the design and operation of closed-loop systems, optimizing drilling technologies, developing novel materials for subsurface heat exchangers, and assessing the environmental and social impacts of AGS projects.
 With continued research and development that would drive the cost of these systems down, AGS has the potential to become a key contributor to the global transition toward a low-carbon energy future.

 ![Advanced Geothermal System](../GeothermalEnergy/Production_images/AGS.png)